Back to Basics: Learning How to Plan Your Daily Routine

 Introducing SCERTS: Supporting Social Communication in the Early Years is a clear and accessible course for early years practitioners working with children who have autism or social communication difficulties.
 SCERTS stands for Social Communication, Emotional Regulation, and Transactional Support — and this session introduces the framework, its development, and its application in early years practice.
 With practical, play-based examples, the course shows how SCERTS can support children’s interactions, emotional well-being, and relationships.
 Practitioners will leave with a solid understanding of the approach and feel confident and excited to begin using it in their own settings.

-Communication, Language and Literacy Network: Guest Author
+Guest Author: Communication, Language and Literacy Network

 Online Course